Three Humps Music

 This simple idea was developed in 1990 to help encourage responsible worship leading.
 Most worship songs can be split into five main types (four arrows and an asterisk), and cane be illustrated with an arrow:

 It doesn't allow for a sense check on emotional stimulus or rhythm, but it's a good check on balance of themes for the chosen songs.
-We might take note if all the hymns and songs in the meeting were asking for help (wpeE.jpg (923 bytes)) and might consider it prudent to include some hymns and songs of praise (wpeD.jpg (928 bytes)).
+We might take note if all the hymns and songs in the meeting were asking for help and might consider it prudent to include some hymns and songs of praise.

 A few songs would be best defined with a fifth arrow - pointing forward.
 We've struggled to illustrate this in two dimensions until Matthew K (Manchester Vineyard) suggested an asterisk.
 Typical songs in this category include In heavenly armour and I'm going down to the enemy's camp.

 Our ancient home grown worship song database (using Excel) included space for primary, secondary and tertiary aims.
-A song like As sure as gold is precious (Robin Mark) is categorised as wpeD.jpg (928 bytes) wpe10.jpg (936 bytes) wpeE.jpg (923 bytes); primarily it talks to the Father describing his heart (You love this city...), the singers speak the Spirit's brooding to each other (Lay your burdens down) and finally Revive us is a loud prayer to God.
+A song like As sure as gold is precious (Robin Mark) is categorised as Up, Right, Down; primarily it talks to the Father describing his heart (You love this city...), the singers speak the Spirit's brooding to each other (Lay your burdens down) and finally Revive us is a loud prayer to God.

 Shortly after the Four Arrows were conceived, a large wooden arrow was made, tastefully (!) coloured in metallic blue with a white edge.
 It was used in a light-hearted way to dialogue with fellow worship leaders, suggesting a new direction for the worship.